 It depends on city, neighbourhood, work schedule, family needs, and transit access.
 Many Vancouver newcomers start without one.

-Can I exchange my French licence in BC?+
+Can I exchange my international licence in BC?+

 Rules depend on ICBC requirements and your situation.
 Check ICBC directly before relying on an exchange.